Everest Base Camp Trek via Salleri Overview

 - Scenic flight back from Lukla to Kathmandu

-Best seasons for Everest Base Camp Trek via Salleri
+When are the Best seasons for the Everest Base Camp Trek via Salleri?

 The best time to do the Salleri route to Everest Base Camp is in spring (March-May) and autumn (September–November).
 The weather is often calm and dry during these months, with clear skies and great visibility.
 This creates excellent trekking conditions and enables breathtaking mountain views.
 In spring, the hills are covered in colorful rhododendron blooms, making the walk even more magnificent.
 Nonetheless, alpine weather can shift suddenly and unexpectedly.
 It's always a good idea to check the weather forecast before embarking on your journey and to be prepared for unforeseen weather circumstances.